iqtree/iqtree.github.io/_posts/doc/2015-11-10-Command-Reference.md

 | -redo | Redo the entire analysis no matter if it was stopped or successful.
 WARNING: This option will overwrite all existing output files. |
 | -cptime | Specify the minimum checkpoint time interval in seconds (default: 20s) |

 >**NOTE**: IQ-TREE writes a checkpoint file with name suffix `.ckp.gz` in gzip format.
-Please do not delete or modify this file!
+Do not modify this file.
+If you delete this file, all checkpointing information will be lost!

 Likelihood mapping analysis
 ---------------------------